tannerhelland/VBIDEUtils/README.md

 Visual Basic 5.0, Visual Basic 6.0

-You need Microsoft® Visual Basic® 5.0 Service Pack 3 or higher in order to run properly.
+You need MicrosoftÂ® Visual BasicÂ® 5.0 Service Pack 3 or higher in order to run properly.
 If you need a version without any service pack, it is possible, you have to contact me in that case.